RACV Logo

 Day 5: Mikumi National Park

-Embrace an early start to catch a 7.30 am ferry to the mainland, then make tracks for Mikumi.
-It’s approximately an 8-hour drive to your first camp spot, but you’ll get a great look at all that renowned Tanzanian landscape on the way.
+Embrace an early start this morning with a 7.30 am ferry to the mainland, then make tracks for Mikumi.
+Watch the Tanzanian landscape pass you by along the way, as this long drive is a great chance to soak up the scenery.
 Gaze out at vast plains dotted with baobab and tamarind trees and maybe catch a glimpse of some of the elephants, buffaloes, giraffes, lions and leopards that call the park home.
-Once you arrive at your camp spot, your leader will show you the ropes (literally) and help you set up and get comfortable for your night in the tent.
+When you arrive at your camp, your leader will show you the ropes (literally) and help you set up and get comfortable for your night in the tent.

 Day 6: Iringa